Last updated: January 10, 2020

 Inspectors closely evaluate nine critical food safety items, which are those most likely to contribute to foodborne illness.
 If a critical food safety violation is discovered, it must be either corrected immediately or the facility risks being closed.
-View the current Food Service Inspection Monthly Report below for a list of facilities inspected by the Department from October 1, 2019 through October 31, 2019.
-Of the 339 facilities inspected, 46 had critical food safety item violations that were corrected.
+View the current Food Service Inspection Monthly Report below for a list of facilities inspected by the Department from December 1, 2019 through December 31, 2019.
+Of the 270 facilities inspected, 28 had critical food safety item violations that were corrected.

 Food Facility Report

 Type – Indicates type of inspection.

 - ICI – Initial Comprehensive Inspection: Complete environmental inspection which includes both critical and sanitation items and food flow process (HACCP)

 - IM(1 or 2) – Monitoring Inspection: Specialized inspections performed to monitor critical steps of food handling for potentially hazardous foods.

 Critical Items – Critical food safety items found NOT in compliance.
 Any critical items found to be in violation must be corrected during the inspection.
 Numbers appearing in this column indicate the food safety item found in violation.
 These numbers correspond to the following critical items:

 - Food must be obtained from an approved source.

 - Food must be protected from adulteration, spoilage and contamination.